vanboxen/vanboxen.github.io/posts/Welcome file.md

 The main difference with toml and yaml is the structure so you will get a lot of errors when you build the site with HUGO after.

+At this point, it's worth it to execute HUGO for the first time to see if you already have errors on your config file.

 ## First post!
 Getting big
 To post just execute: